 Guerrilla marketing refers to an advertising strategy that focuses on using low-cost marketing techniques to generate maximum exposure for a product or service.
 The term “guerrilla marketing” was used in the 1984 book, “Guerrilla Advertising”, by American business writer Jay Conrad Levinson.
 Due to the emergence of the internet, guerrilla marketing has been gaining significant traction among marketers.

 Rationale Behind Guerrilla Marketing

 Guerrilla marketing relies heavily on creativity.
 Similar to guerrilla warfare, which uses tactics such as raids, ambushes, and elements of surprise, guerrilla marketing employs the same form of tactics (but from a marketing perspective!).
-The idea behind such a strategy is taking the consumer by surprise, leaving a lasting impression, and creating a large amount of social media buzz.
+The idea behind such a strategy is to take the consumer by surprise, leaving a lasting impression, and creating a large amount of social media buzz.
 Compared to traditional forms of marketing and advertising, the aim is to create a memorable and lasting impression on consumers.

 Nowadays, consumers are starting to tune themselves out of traditional methods of advertising such as television and radio ads, and pop-ups.
 For example, consumers typically skip advertisements shown before a YouTube video.
 This is where guerrilla marketing stands out – it does not follow conventional marketing strategies and, instead, incorporates the element of surprise to capture consumer attention.

 Elements Behind a Successful Marketing Strategy

 Successful guerrilla advertising strategies incorporate the following elements:

 - Clever: A successful guerrilla marketing advertisement should be clever so that it leaves consumers thinking about and interpreting the advertisement.

 - Compelling: It should capture the consumers’ attention and make them appreciate the advertisement.